knyar/nginx-lua-prometheus/README.md

 ## Quick start guide

-To track request latency broken down by HTTP host and request count broken down by host and status, add the following to `nginx.conf`:
+To track request latency broken down by server name and request count broken down by server name and status, add the following to `nginx.conf`:

 ```
 lua_shared_dict prometheus_metrics 10M;